| Anatomy of Adultery - 15 Steps of Unfaithfulness

 hoping that their own pain and failure might save other marriages.

+This information comes to you at great expense.
 This chapter doesn't have any preaching or analysis... that

 is left to you.
 Here we offer you cold word-for-word quotes.